 The course is designed to connect students to their future learning pathways.
 To enable this process, Year 11 Dance develops the student's choreography, technical, performance and analytical skills from Year 10 Dance.
-Students will expand their understanding of New Zealand Dance through a written report analysis and an end of year examination.
+Students will expand their understanding of New Zealand Dance through two written portfolio analysis.

-All four achievement standards cover five areas of the Learning Matrix for Dance.
+All four achievement standards cover three areas of the Learning Matrix for Dance.
 Appropriate gear is a course requirement.
-Students are expected to take an action role in evening performances throughout the year.
+Students are expected to take an as active role in evening performances throughout the year.

-A digital report is submitted for external grading at the end of Term 3.
+Two digital reports are submitted for external grading at the end of Term 3.